-- Providing funding to cover part or all of the cost of AP Exam fees for low-income students in all schools (not just Title I schools)
+- Provide funding to cover part or all of the cost of AP Exam fees for low-income students in all schools (not just Title I schools);

-- Increasing student access to, and improving student achievement in, postsecondary level instruction and exams, including AP
+- Increase student access to, and improving student achievement in, postsecondary level instruction and exams, including AP; and

-States may set aside 3% of their fiscal year 2017 Title I funds to provide grants to school districts for direct student services, which include covering AP Exam fees and providing AP courses not currently offered.
+States may also set aside 3% of their fiscal year 2022 Title I funds to provide grants to school districts for Direct Student Services, which include covering AP Exam fees and providing AP courses not currently offered.

 Act Now to Protect Funding for Low-Income Students

-To ensure that low-income students continue to receive federal funding to reduce the cost of their AP Exams, state and district leaders must act.
+To ensure that low-income students receive funding to reduce the cost of their AP Exams, state and district leaders must act.
 The pandemic is creating learning gaps and highlighting the importance of high-quality instructional materials and practices that will enable students to catch up and succeed.

-Here are steps you can take now to protect and expand AP access for low-income students for the 2016-17 and 2017-18 school years and beyond:
+Here are steps you can take now to protect and expand AP access for low-income students for the 2022-23 school year and beyond:

-2. Urge state leaders to protect access to AP in ESSA plans
+Urge state and district leaders to protect access to AP.